puppetlabs/puppet-docs/source/puppet/5.3/modules_publishing.markdown

 Error: Try 'puppet help module build' for usage
 ```

-{:.concept}
+{:.section}
 ### Adding module metadata in `metadata.json`

 To publish your module on the Forge, it must contain required metadata in a `metadata.json` file.

-If you generated your module using the Puppet Development Kit or the `puppet module generate` command, you'll already have a `metadata.json` file.
+If you generated your module using the Puppet Development Kit or the deprecated `puppet module generate` command, you'll already have a `metadata.json` file.
 Check it and make any necessary edits.

 If you assembled your module manually, you must make sure that you have a `metadata.json` file in your module's main directory.
 For details on writing or editing the `metadata.json` file, see the related topic about module metadata.

-{:.concept}
+> **Modulefiles**
-#### Modulefiles
+>

-If you maintain older modules, you might find the metadata stored in a Modulefile.
+> If you maintain older modules, you might find the metadata stored in a Modulefile.
 Move any metadata contained in the Modulefile to the `metadata.json`.
 Modulefiles were deprecated in Puppet 3 and removed in Puppet 4.
 They are now treated like any other text file in the root directory of the module.

 Related topics: